 once (too often) of the opening stanza is both echoed and refuted with

-But not too often in the opening line of stanza two.
-It seems to contradict what he has just said.
+But not too often in the opening line of stanza two, which seems to contradict what he has just said.

-He implies that, on reflection, while this was a frightening experience, it was one he found ultimately worthwhile and enriching.
+In doing so he seems to imply that, on reflection, while this was indeed a frightening experience, it was nonetheless one he found ultimately worthwhile and enriching.
 We can also see this in the expression

 I count as gain.
 He concentrates on the specific reasons he feels the encounter was beneficial in the remainder of the poem.